 unlikely to cut the grass, do the washing or watch TV in a business suit.

 TWO – Get others to do work for you.
 Any job that can be completed competently by others – let them do it.
 This allows you to work your business efficiently within business hours.
-Example: Invoicing, cleaning, empty bins, loading the toner in the copier etc. Manage those jobs by clearly communicating how and when you want the jobs completing, always thank for a job well done.
+Examples: Invoicing, cleaning, emptying bins, loading the toner in the copier etc. Manage those jobs by clearly communicating how and when you want the jobs completed, and always thank you for a job well done.
 Every moment of your business day is highly valuable – use it to sell your products.

 THREE – Speak with 20 new contacts every business day.
 This equates to 100 new contacts per week, 4,800 new contacts per year.
 These new contacts can be appointments, meeting people at network meetings or a cold call on the phone.
-When you have say 4,800 people you have talked to about you’re business it is a fact a percentage will buy from you.
+When you have say 4,800 people you have talked to about your business a percentage will buy from you.
 What percentage this is, is up to you.

 FOUR – Do it now.
 If a job can be done now – do it now.
 Procrastination is the thief of time.
 Prioritise every morning.
-Write a to do list of jobs.
+Write a to-do list of jobs.
 Prioritise jobs to top priority the moneymaking jobs.
-Other jobs like editing the business website, invoicing, reading industry journals etc can be done after office hours.
-If you find yourself reading an industry journal or news paper within business hours – even the business section – be very ashamed – you ain’t retired yet.
+Other jobs like editing the business website, invoicing, and reading industry journals, for example, can be done after office hours.
+If you find yourself reading an industry journal or newspaper within business hours – even the business section – be very ashamed – you ain’t retired yet.

 FIVE – Write a TO-DO list at the end of the day for the next day.
-This way you are one click ahead when you start at 9am sharp the next day.
-Your mind is sharper at 5pm than at 9am.
+This way you are one step ahead when you start at 9 am sharp the next day.
+Your mind is in the zone at 5 pm perfect to plan the next day.
 A proven winning tip.